Centre for Cultural, Literary and Postcolonial Studies

 The centre hosts the European Research Council-funded project Multilingual Locals and Significant Geographies: for a New Approach to World Literature (2016–2021), led by Proffessor Francesca Orsini.

 The centre is also associated with the London Intercollegiate Network for Comparative Studies.
-To join the mailing list for events, send an email to this address.
+To join the mailing list for events, please send us an email.